|

 Trains travel in both directions on each track

-Both directions with station stop near the crossing
+Both directions with station stop or switching near the crossing

 One track with three block occupancy detectors